The beauty of this 'Round the Mountain race is... it doesn't have to be a race. You don't even have to be in it to revel in the fun.

 At a more leisurely pace, it is considered a six-hour paddle, the 'Round the Mountain scenic tour.
 It displays such lovely areas as Ampersand Bay and Lower Saranac Lake, Bluff Island's towering cliff, the Saranac River, stunning Oseetah Lake, and Lake Flower.
 There is one short carry at the Lower Locks.

 There are fine reasons to consider some May paddling.
-As seen below, it is a beautiful time for our deciduous trees.
+It is a beautiful time for our deciduous trees.
 The first buds create a delicate profile and display shades of pale green and near-gold.
 That heady spring breeze is invigorating and smells of the earth awakening from its winter sleep.

 This route begins and ends in the village, with the stately Great Camp style of Ampersand Bay Resort and the historic downtown with its period architecture.
 As civilization tapers into lakeside cabins and camps, the beauty of the Adirondack Preserve starts dominating, until you are floating past forever-wild areas.